iPRES 2023 Travel Information

 We are working with an event space in Chicago for a small reception on the evening of Friday, September 22, starting at approximately 5:30 pm.
 This will be light snacks and drinks, with people going to dinner on their own later that evening.

 We will update this page when the venue agreement is finalized.
 We will also add restaurant suggestions to this page.

 Chicago Site Visits (Sept.
 23)

-We are working with Chicago Collections Consortium’s member institutions to open access to museums, libraries and archives throughout Chicago for
+We are working with Chicago Collections Consortium’s member institutions to open access to Chicago museums, libraries and archives.
+Details will be posted here when available.

 Arrangements in Chicago

 The iPRES 2023 hosts have arranged for conference hotels with nightly room rates under $225.00 in Chicago for Friday September 22 and Saturday September 23.

 To benefit from our best rate please book your stay before August 5th

 Please book here for the negotiated rate.

 Getting Around Chicago - Public Transportation